Health

 This guide will explore realistic and proven strategies to build resilience when managing depression, while highlighting key practices and innovations in the field, such as cognitive behavioral therapy for depression.

-Being resilient doesn’t mean you won’t have any problems.
-It isn’t about that.
-Rather, it is about making habits and attitudes that protect your mental health and make your life better.
+Being resilient does not mean that you will never have problems.
+Instead, it’s about making habits and choices that are good for your mental health and make your life better in general.

 Understanding Resilience and Depression

-Building resilience means constantly making changes, such as learning how to deal with problems in a flexible way and changing negative thoughts into more positive ones.
+Getting more resilient means making changes all the time, like learning new ways to deal with problems and changing negative thoughts into more positive ones.

 Establishing Healthy Routines